Community Forester Program

 You can help ensure the health and vitality of Denver's trees!

 A partnership between The Park People and Denver Parks & Recreation, the Community Forester Program empowers individuals to lead tree planting and care activities within the community.

 Once trained, Community Foresters can lead and participate in tree planting and care projects in their neighborhoods as well as activities for The Park People, Denver's Forestry Division, and The Mile High Million tree planting initiative.
 This is a great opportunity to support our environment, urban greening, community health, and quality of life in Denver.

 YOU can become a Community Forester!
-The 2013 training workshops will begin in March, with registration opening in late January.
-Below are the descriptions and tentative dates for the upcomming series to give you a sense of what to expect.
+The 2013 training workshops are nearing completion.
+Watch for 2014 training workshops dates.
+Below are the descriptions for the series to give you a sense of what to expect.

 Attendance in Trees 101 is required prior to participation in other workshops.
 To become a Community Forester, participants must complete the four mandatory workshops.
 After attending all mandatory workshops, Community Foresters may attend the optional Volunteer Leadership and Management workshop free of charge.
 Individuals who do not attend the full workshop series receive the title "Tree Steward" and are able to volunteer in support roles.